Hemingway App Review: Read This Before Using It!

 However, there are no formatting options geared toward making books, so if you're writing a longer piece, this won't help you get your file ready for publication.
-(For this, you may want to check out our post on other book writing software!)
+(For this, you may want to check out our post on other makes of novel writing software!)
 And it certainly isn't feasible to use the free version for larger work.